Class InputLine

 public int getArgCount()

 Returns the number of arguments for this input line.
-This does not include the original command, so e.g. a value fo zero means no arguments were passed.
+This does not include the original command, so e.g. a value of zero means no arguments were passed.

 Returns: